hustcer/nushell.github.io/.ebook-pub/quick_tour.md

 What if we wanted to show the processes that were actively using the CPU?
 Just like we did with the [`ls`](/commands/docs/ls.md) command earlier, we can also work with the table that the [`ps`](/commands/docs/ps.md) command gives back to us:

-So far, we've been using [`ls`](/commands/docs/ls.md) and [`ps`](/commands/docs/ps.md) to list files and processes.
-Nu also offers other commands that can create tables of useful information.
-Next, let's explore [`date`](/commands/docs/date.md) and [`sys`](/commands/docs/sys.md).
+So far, we've been using [`ls`](/commands/docs/ls.md) and [`ps`](/commands/docs/ps.md) to list files and processes in the form of a simple table.
+But data in Nu is structured and can be arbitrarily nested.
+As an example, let's now explore the [`help commands`](/commands/docs/help_commands.md) command.

-Running [`date now`](/commands/docs/date_now.md) gives us information about the current day and time:

-To get the date as a table we can feed it into [`date to-table`](/commands/docs/date_to-table.md)

-Running [`sys`](/commands/docs/sys.md) gives information about the system that Nu is running on:
+Running [`help commands`](/commands/docs/help_commands.md) gives us information for all Nushell commands as a table.
+However, the output will be quite large, so let's get the row for the `each` command only.

 This is a bit different than the tables we saw before.
-The [`sys`](/commands/docs/sys.md) command gives us a table that contains structured tables in the cells instead of simple values.
-To take a look at this data, we need to _get_ the column to view:
+Retrieving a single row from a table gives us a [record](/book/types_of_data.html#records), which is set of key-value pairs.
+Note that the "params" and "input_output" columns happen to contain tables instead of a simple values.
+To view only one of those columns, we can use the [`get`](/commands/docs/get.md) command to retrieve it:

-The [`get`](/commands/docs/get.md) command lets us jump into the contents of a column of the table.
-Here, we're looking into the "host" column, which contains information about the host that Nu is running on.
-The name of the OS, the hostname, the CPU, and more.
-Let's get the name of the users on the system:
+The [`get`](/commands/docs/get.md) command lets us jump into the contents of structured data (a table, record, or list).
+We can even pass it nested columns to access data at any depth.

-Right now, there's just one user on the system named "sophiajt".
-You'll notice that we can pass a column path (the `host.sessions.name` part) and not just the name of the column.
-Nu will take the column path and go to the corresponding bit of data in the table.
+These nested columns are called [cell paths](/book/types_of_data.html#cell-paths).
+Nu will take the cell path and go to the corresponding bit of data in a table, record, or list.
+Cell paths also support row numbers, so we could have rewritten the above pipeline as:

-You might have noticed something else that's different.
-Rather than having a table of data, we have just a single element: the string "sophiajt".
-Nu works with both tables of data as well as strings.
-Strings are an important part of working with commands outside of Nu.

-Let's see how strings work outside of Nu in action.
-We'll take our example from before and run the external [`echo`](/commands/docs/echo.md) command (the `^` tells Nu to not use the built-in [`echo`](/commands/docs/echo.md) command):

-If this looks very similar to what we had before, you have a keen eye!
-It is similar, but with one important difference: we've called `^echo` with the value we saw earlier.
-This allows us to pass data out of Nu into [`echo`](/commands/docs/echo.md) (or any command outside of Nu, like `git` for example).

 ### Getting Help

-Help text for any of Nu's built-in commands can be discovered with the [`help`](/commands/docs/help.md) command.
-To see all commands, run [`help commands`](/commands/docs/help_commands.md).
+You can see the help text for any of Nu's built-in commands by using the [`help`](/commands/docs/help.md) command or by passing the `--help` flag to a command.
 You can also search for a topic by doing `help -f <topic>`.